 Each item of the Asthma Daily Diary will be summarized showing change over time compared to baseline scores.
-The number of puffs of rescue medication used will be aggregated over each prior 7-day period and reported and summarized using descriptive statistics.
-The baseline value for each subject will be defined as the total rescue medication use over the 7 days prior to dosing on Day 1.
+Baseline will be defined as the 14-day period prior to dosing on Day 1 (ie, Day -15 to Day -1).
+Asthma Daily Diary data will be summarized as biweekly (14 day) means post dosing on Day 1.
 The change from baseline in the following endpoints will be analyzed:

-- The mean symptom scores for daytime severity, daytime frequency, nighttime severity, and overall symptom score, where overall symptom score is the average of scores of daytime severity, daytime frequency, and nighttime severity - The mean scores for the activity limitation questions

-- Number of times rescue medication is used: daytime use, nighttime use, total rescue medication use (daytime + nighttime) - The proportion of nights without nocturnal awakenings (with rescue medication use and total)
+- The mean symptom scores for daytime severity, daytime frequency, nighttime severity, and overall symptom score, where overall symptom score is the average of scores of daytime severity, daytime frequency, and nighttime severity - The mean scores for the activity limitation questions - Number of times rescue medication is used: daytime use, nighttime use, total rescue medication use (daytime + nighttime) - The proportion of nights without nocturnal awakening and the proportion of nights without asthma-related nocturnal awakening (no awakening or wakening without rescue medication use)

-4.8.4.2 Analysis of AQLQ(S)+12
+4.8.4.1 Analysis of AQLQ(S)+12

 The overall and 4 domain scores (symptoms, activity limitations, emotional function, and environmental stimuli) from the AQLQ(S)+12 responses along with their respective changes from baseline will be summarized using descriptive statistics.
 The change from baseline in the overall AQLQ(S)+12 score will be analyzed.
-Additionally, the proportion of AQLQ(S)+12 responders will be reported; subjects with > 0.5 improvement and subjects with > 1.5 improvement from baseline in AQLQ(S)+12 scores at each visit will be reported separately.
+Additionally, the proportion of AQLQ(S)+12 responders will be reported; subjects with ≥ 0.5 improvement and subjects with \geq 1.5 improvement from baseline in AQLQ(S)+12 scores at each visit will be reported separately.

-4.8.4.3 Analysis of EQ-5D-5L
+4.8.4.2 Analysis of EQ-5D-5L